OLEANDER PIERCING

 CLEANING THE PIERCING

-At the end of your shower, if there is crust or build up present on the jewelry, spray it off with the saline spray.
-If it does not come off, gently remove the build up with a q-tip or gauze. (do not use a paper towel...these leave fibers behind that get stuck on your jewelry which can cause irritation).
-If you do not see any build up, you do not need to use a qtip on the piercing.
+If you see any crust or build up on the jewelry, the best time to remove it is after a shower as everything will be loose and easy to remove.
+You can gently use a q-tip to remove crust but be sure to not scrub at it, force anything off, or pick at it with your fingers.
+Do not use a paper towel...these leave fibers behind that get stuck on your jewelry which can cause irritation.
+Also avoid hand-towels to prevent snagging.
+If you do not see any build up, you do not need to wipe it.
 Essentially, all you're doing removing any debris from the area so the piercing can breathe and heal on its own.
 If you do not see anything, do not do anything.
 It truly is that easy.

 WHAT TO EXPECT